Replacing Sliding Glass Door Lock | How to Install & Repair

-Need to install a new lock on your sliding door?
-In this article, we explain the steps for replacing sliding glass door lock, plus how to fix sliding glass door lock and related issues.
+Need a new lock on your sliding door?
+In this how to guide, we explain the steps for replacing sliding glass door lock hardware in your tiny house or apartment.

-Sliding glass doors provide a spacious form of entry into your home.
-They also offer an unobstructed view of your patio and backyard area that they lead to.
-If you’re a parent, a sliding glass door will help you conveniently monitor your children playing outside rather than opening the door to search for your kids outdoors.
+Sliding glass doors provide a spacious form of entry into your tiny home, while offering an unobstructed view of your patio and garden.
+If you’re a parent, a sliding glass door will help you conveniently monitor your children playing outside, and allow natural light to flow into your living space.

 There’s something undeniably modern about sliding glass doors, but the common dilemma is how to lock them.
 Since they don’t open and close like typical, latched doors, it’s important that you know the available types of sliding glass door locks.